|

 Investments

-ComputerShare only offers a limited selection of stocks, and you can't invest in other asset classes like bonds, mutual funds, options, or crypto.
+ComputerShare offers no bonds, mutual funds, options, or crypto.

-Charles Schwab doesn’t offer direct crypto investing, but you can invest in crypto-centered ETFs or Bitcoin futures.
-Schwab also doesn't allow fractional purchases, so initial stock buys must be in whole shares.
-Only reinvested dividends can buy fractional shares.
+Schwab doesn’t offer direct crypto, but you can trade crypto ETFs or Bitcoin futures.
+Schwab requires whole-share buys; only reinvested dividends can buy fractional shares.

-Robinhood also allows fractional share trading, options, OTC stocks, and some foreign stocks.
-The downside is that Robinhood doesn't offer many traditional investment options like mutual funds, bonds, or CDs.
+Robinhood also offers fractional shares, options, OTC stocks, and some foreign stocks.
+It doesn’t offer mutual funds, bonds, or CDs.

 Costs

-Charles Schwab has largely eliminated excessive fees.
-There are no minimums or account maintenance fees, and stocks/ETFs trade commission-free.
+Schwab dropped most fees: no account minimums or maintenance fees, and stocks/ETFs trade free.

 Open An Account